mxagar/text_sentiment/README.md

 - `nn.LSTM` is more like a layer than a neuron, as happens with `nn.RNN`; its equivalent would be `nn.Linear`.
 Additionally, `nn.LSTM` can have several layers inside.
 - We can pass one vector after the another in a loop.
 However, it's more efficient to pass several vectors together in a tensor.
 Note this is not a batch - a batch would be another grouping on top of that.
 It is rather a sequence.
 If a vector is a word, it would be a sentence!
+- When we input a sequence, we get as output a sequence of the same length; the output sequence is composed of hidden memory state vectors.
+The size of a hidden state vector doesn't need to be the same as the size of an input vector.

 ```python
 import torch